 Ideal Location for growing Garlic Chives

-Garlic Chives prefer a sunny location in a rich, moist, but well-drained soil.
-They are also quite capable of growing in less than favorable conditions which make them an easy herb to add to the culinary herb garden.
-Garlic chives are taller than ordinary chives, but form smaller clumps.
+Garlic Chives prefer a sunny location in rich, moist, but well-drained soil.
+They are also quite capable of growing in less than favorable conditions which makes them an easy herb to add to the culinary herb garden.
+Garlic chives are taller than ordinary chives but form smaller clumps.

 Garlic chives sprout easily from seed, after which the plants can easily be propagated by clump division.
 Space the clumps 9 inches apart and 2 inches deep.
 It is wise to re-divide one’s garlic chives every few years, to keep the plant healthy and prevent over crowding.
 Division can be done almost anytime, but is probably best done in the fall or early spring.

 Water your chives on a regular schedule, especially during the dry months.
 Garlic chives thrive in moist soil but don’t overdo it so the ground becomes waterlogged.
 Garlic chives will stay green all year in mild climates, but they will go dormant in areas with colder temperatures and harsh winters.

 Cooking With Garlic Chives

 The garlic chive plant is sometimes called Chinese Chives since they are frequently used in Asian cooking.
 Many restaurants will add freshly cut garlic chives to stir fry dishes just before serving.
 Another favorite restaurant dish popular in American culture is garlic chive mashed potatoes.